TL;DR

 - You could be killed instantly in a car accident.
 Life insurance would pay out; income protection would not.

 Think of your financial protection like building a house.
 Life insurance is the roof that protects your family from the storm if the main structure (you) is suddenly gone.
-Income protection is the foundation that keeps the house standing if you're still there but unable to support its weight.
-You need both for the structure to be truly secure.
+Income protection is the foundation that keeps the house standing if you're still there but unable to support its weight. you may need both for the structure to be truly secure.

 Of course, budget is a major factor.
 If you can't afford both right away, the priority depends on your circumstances: